The Importance of Self-Learning

 Self-learning allows each student to tackle problems based on their own capabilities.
 In that sense, students own their knowledge as opposed to relying on external devices such as calculators or tutors.
 For example, a student who understands multiplication extremely well is able to solve multiplication and division problems much faster than a student who relies on a calculator.
 The latter student wastes valuable time entering problems into a calculator whereas the former student immediately recalls that 6 X 4 = 24 and 12 X 12 = 144.

 As Faye Komagata, a Kumon Instructor from Honolulu, HI explains, “Tutoring may be fine for some things, but no tutor can go to school with a child, no tutor can go into the exam room with the child.
 Kumon enables students to be independent.”

 In addition, tutors can only teach a child how they solve a problem, which could result in confusion if the student tries to answer the problem differently on an exam.
 The Kumon Program, however, is different because it is designed to allow students to figure out how to solve problems independently.

 3. Preparing for the Future

 “Self-learning ability is a necessity in high school.
 Students are expected to figure out a lot on their own.
 If students already have self-study skills from Kumon, they can apply them in high school.
 Kumon makes high school easier by empowering students to become fearless when encountering challenges.”
-Phyllis Peyton, Kumon Instructor from San Francisco, CA
+Phyllis Peyron, Kumon Instructor from San Francisco, CA

 Self-learning helps students develop the confidence they need to tackle challenging problems and obstacles in the future.
-As Phyllis Peyton mentioned, the self-learning skills that Kumon Students gain can be applied to their academic careers outside of the Kumon Program.
+As Phyllis Peyron mentioned, the self-learning skills that Kumon Students gain can be applied to their academic careers outside of the Kumon Program.